Weather Forecast Now logo

 Danger To Iguanas From Extreme Cold

 Residents in the Southeast and Gulf Coast states are preparing for a significant temperature drop which could cause the iguanas to fall from the trees.
-Through January 12th the risk of sub-freezing temperatures may affect areas as far north as Raleigh and Nashville.
-The widespread cold temperatures are expected to run at least 12 to 25 degrees Fahrenheit below typical temperatures for early January.
-Temperatures lower than normal are projected to expand across most sections of the central and eastern United States.
-If the current cold wave expands to its full potential the maximum temperature drop could be as much as 30 to 40 degrees below the historic average from areas of the Northern Plains and Midwest to interior sections of the Southeastern states during the first two weeks of January.
+Through the weekend, the risk of sub-freezing temperatures may affect areas across the east coast of the country, from New York all the way to the sunshine state.
+The widespread cold temperatures are expected to run at least 12 to 25 degrees Fahrenheit below typical temperatures for January.
+Temperatures lower than normal are projected to continue across most sections of the central and eastern United States through the end of the month and into February, causing many natural phenomena that isn't often seen.

-Arctic air moving across Florida will result in highs in the 50s on Tuesday.
-On Wednesday residents can expect temperatures in the lower 40s with some 30s which will be a drastic change for the area.
+Arctic air moving across Florida this week could result in record low temperatures.
+Parts of Southern Florida may get colder weather than has been recorded in the past 15 years thanks to the dramatic winter storm.
 The dramatic change in temperature and extremely cold air can be hazardous for Green Iguanas who are cold-blooded reptiles.
-These animals.
-These creatures become immobile during temperature drops and may become lethargic and lose their grip on a branch when temperatures drop below what they can tolerate.
+These creatures become immobile during temperature drops and they may become lethargic and lose their grip on a branch when temperatures drop below what they can tolerate.

 Why Cold Temperatures Hurt Iguanas